Logan-Lin/quartz-blog/content/ai-system/api-fundamentals.md

 ### Network Fundamentals

 Just like you need an address to send a letter, APIs need addresses too.
-Without going too deep into computer networking, we will focus on three core concepts: IP addresses, domains, and ports[^1].
+Without going too deep into computer networking, we will focus on [three core concepts](https://uhasker.github.io/getting-things-done-in-next-js/chapter3/01-ips-ports-and-domains.html): IP addresses, domains, and ports.

-An **IP address**[^2] is a unique identifier assigned to each device connected to a network, telling applications where to find each other.
+An **[IP address](https://www.geeksforgeeks.org/computer-science-fundamentals/what-is-an-ip-address/)** is a unique identifier assigned to each device connected to a network, telling applications where to find each other.
 Think of it as a street address such as *Fredrik Bajers Vej 7K, 9220 Aalborg East, Denmark*.
 An IPv4 address looks something like `65.108.210.169`.

 Technically speaking, APIs can identify themselves solely with IP addresses.
 The problem is that IP addresses are difficult for humans to read and remember, just like street addresses are usually too long for us to remember.
 We usually prefer a shorter, semantic-rich name like *Aalborg University*.
 Similarly, domain names provide this human-friendly alternative.
-A **domain**[^3] is also a unique identifier pointing to some network resource and usually has one (or more) corresponding IP address(es).
+A **[domain](https://www.geeksforgeeks.org/computer-networks/introduction-to-domain-name/)** is also a unique identifier pointing to some network resource and usually has one (or more) corresponding IP address(es).
 In the ChatGPT example above, `api.openai.com` is the domain name of the API, pointing to IP addresses like `162.159.140.245` and `172.66.0.243`.

 Finally, we have ports.
 Just as some people run several businesses in the same location and have multiple corresponding mailboxes, computers run multiple applications simultaneously.
-A **port**[^4] is used to identify which specific application should receive the incoming message, and each IP address can have up to 65,535 ports.
+A **[port](https://www.geeksforgeeks.org/computer-networks/what-is-ports-in-networking/)** is used to identify which specific application should receive the incoming message, and each IP address can have up to 65,535 ports.
 Typically we don't have to specify a port when calling an API, since there are default ports assigned to certain services, protocols, and applications.
 For example, HTTPS-based APIs usually run on port 443.

 ![[Pasted image 20250720134403.png]]